microsoft/RTVS-docs/samples.md

 detailed discussion](http://htmlpreview.github.io/?https://github.com/lixzhang/R-MRO-MRS/blob/master/Introduction_to_MRO_and_MRS.html) on the topic.

 ![rxGlm benchmark](./media/samples/Introduction_to_R_Server/rxGLM_benchmark.PNG)
 Figure 2.
 This figure compares elapsed time in seconds used in building Logistic Regression models to predict whether the arrival of scheduled passenger flights will be delayed by more than 15 minutes.
 Elapsed time used in CRAN R increases dramatically when increasing a small number of rows, while MRS only increases by approximately 2 times.
+For details of this benchmark, check out `rxGlm_benchmark.R` example.

 ## Samples highlights